ThreeMammals/Ocelot/docs/features/loadbalancer.rst

 The type of load balancer available are:

     LeastConnection - tracks which services are dealing with requests and sends new requests to service with least existing requests.
-The algorythm state is not distributed across a cluster of Ocelot's.
+The algorithm state is not distributed across a cluster of Ocelot's.

     RoundRobin - loops through available services and sends requests.
-The algorythm state is not distributed across a cluster of Ocelot's.
+The algorithm state is not distributed across a cluster of Ocelot's.

     NoLoadBalancer - takes the first available service from config or service discovery.